 This article will show you how to create a policy that marks a specific method to be treated as a validation; this results in NG SAST suppressing some of the findings that would otherwise appear.

-To demonstrate this process, we will use the shiftleft-java-example repo.
+We will use the shiftleft-java-example repo to demonstrate this process.
 We want to mark the

 isAdmin method in